 When a couple decides to divorce, there are many factors to consider.
 Among the most important are child custody arrangements, alimony, division of property, and child support.
-Because it’s often difficult for couples to agree on all aspects related to these matters, it’s best if they work with their attorneys when deciding upon the final details.
+Because it’s often difficult for couples to agree on all aspects related to these matters, it’s if they work with their attorneys when deciding upon the final details.
 To make a divorce as amicable as possible, ironing out a separation agreement can make the entire process much easier and far less stressful.

 When Do You Need a Separation Agreement?

 Due to the many complex issues that come with getting divorced, it’s imperative that the agreement be finalized as soon as possible.
 However, while this is the preferred method for all parties, the separation agreement can be worked out at any time along the way.
 In fact, couples can iron out the specifics of this agreement just as they are ready to enter a courtroom for a hearing.

 Is An Attorney Needed to Prepare the Agreement?

 While you are not legally required to use an attorney when preparing a separation agreement, it’s highly recommended that each spouse be represented by an attorney when preparing a separation agreement.
 In order to protect the rights of each spouse, a lawyer can look over the agreement to ensure custody arrangements, child support payments, and property division terms are fair to all parties.